weecology/sad-comparison/chapter2.md

 #Usage Notes
 <!-- Best practices for using the data, EcoData Retriever compatible.  -->
 This is compiled data from a variety of literature sources.
-Because of the nature of this data, it is more appropriate to treat each site individually, rather than grouping sites together.
+Because of the nature of this data, it is more appropriate to treat each site individually, rather than aggregating sites.

-The data are also available for direct import into the EcoData Retriever.

-#Additional Information

 #References

-#Data Citations

-#Acknowledgements